immutability-io/hashidays-nyc/README.md

 # HashiCorp Stack on AWS

-This repository is the accompanying code for James Nugent's talk at HashiDays New York 2017.
+This repository is the accompanying code (with a few changes*) for James Nugent's talk at HashiDays New York 2017.
 It demonstrates deploying the HashiCorp runtime stack (Consul, Nomad and Vault) in a production quality fashion on AWS.

 *Note: The code in this repository will provision real resources in AWS which cost real money!
-Be careful!*
+Be careful!
+The **changes** were to the names (Operator Error --> Immutability, to protect the innocent), and `us-west-2` to `us-east-1` to stay local.*

 ## Usage